ampsci input: descriptions of file format and available options

 -m <ModuleName> (--modules)

 Prints list of available Modules.
-ModuleName is optional; if given, will list avaiable options for that Module
+ModuleName is optional; if given, will list available options for that Module

 Example: